 Steps to identify and characterize the event will be dependent on the specific issue identified, and the severity of the event.
-The potential risk scenarios identified in Part 2 are detailed below.
+The potential risk scenarios identified in Section 3 are detailed in the following subsections.

 4.1 Well Integrity Failure